abusufiyanbelif/bmsssolapur-v2/docs/TROUBLESHOOTING.md

 1. Go to the **[IAM & Admin page](https://console.cloud.google.com/iam-admin/iam)** in your Google Cloud Console.
 2. Make sure you have selected the correct project (`baitul-mal-connect`).
 3. Find the service account with the name **"Firebase App Hosting compute engine default service account"**.
-Its email will look like `firebase-app-hosting-compute@...`.
+Its email will look like `[PROJECT_NUMBER]-compute@developer.gserviceaccount.com`.
 4. Click the **pencil icon** (Edit principal) for that row.
 5. In the slide-out panel, click **+ ADD ANOTHER ROLE**.
 6. In the "Select a role" search box, type **`Cloud Datastore User`**.
 7. Select the **Cloud Datastore User** role from the results.
 8. Click **SAVE**.
 9. The application should now have the correct permissions to access the database.
+The error should resolve within a minute or two.